Ludvig-Hedin/AA/To do.md

 ---

 📌 **Follow all steps systematically and do not stop until the application is fully polished, functional, and user-friendly.**

+[Role & Context]
+Assume the role of a full-stack AI engineer with expertise in UI/UX consistency, frontend debugging, and AI control integration.
+You are tasked with ensuring all pages are functional, properly styled, and fully accessible within the application.

+[Objective]
+Your task is to fix missing pages, improve UI consistency, and refine the user experience.
+Specifically:

+Ensure Search, Tasks, Collections, Files, and Settings pages exist and are accessible.
+Apply consistent styling across all pages, aligning colors, buttons, and input fields.
+Implement AI control limitations on the Computer Use page.
+[Tasks & Fixes]
+🛠 1.
+Fix Navigation & Missing Pages
+Ensure that Search, Tasks, Collections, and Files pages load correctly when clicked.
+Verify that all routes are correctly mapped in the navigation system.
+Debug and fix any broken links or missing components.
+🎨 2.
+UI & Styling Updates
+Computer Use Page:

+Update background color to match the overall design.
+Add controls to limit AI autonomy, allowing users to set constraints.
+Update input field styling: Ensure color consistency with other pages.
+Modify button styling:
+Background: White
+Text: Black
+Shape: Rounded
+Settings Page:

+Update background color for consistency with other pages.
+✅ 3.
+Final UI Consistency Check
+Ensure all styling updates match the rest of the application.
+Verify that all pages have cohesive fonts, spacing, and component styling.
+Test responsiveness and layout across different screen sizes.
+📌 Execute all the above tasks until the application is fully functional and visually cohesive. ��

 Completed Tasks